A Sky Full of Birds by Matt Merritt – Review

-It’s a connection expanded upon in a wonderful finale, as Merritt witnesses the UK’s greatest bird gathering, on the coast at Snettisham.
-Whilst he’s caught up in the spectacle it occurs to him that this has gone on for centuries – millennia, even – through wars and industrialisation and invasion.
+It’s a connection expanded upon in a wonderful finale, as Merritt witnesses the UK’s greatest bird gathering, on the Norfolk coast at Snettisham.
+Whilst he’s caught up in the spectacle it occurs to him that it has gone on for centuries – millennia, even – through wars and industrialisation and invasion.
 That although man’s behaviour affects birds, they adapt as a biological imperative.
 He explains: “For them, the location is neither unspoiled nor man-made, just a huge, muddy fly-through takeaway”.

 Elsewhere, his description of entering a wood to experience the dawn chorus is magical; Merritt casually picking out the ‘silvery thread’ of a robin’s song, then the ‘jazz musician’ thrush, until every bird of the wood from blackcap to blue tit is joining in.
 In a different passage, when he hears the nightingale singing at night, it’s all the author can do but reach for the poets – Chaucer, Shelley, Keats and the Bard.